K.C. Jones

 K.C.
 Jones Jr. (May 25, 1932 – December 25, 2020) was an American professional basketball player and coach.
 He is best known for his association with the Boston Celtics of the National Basketball Association (NBA), with whom he won 11 of his 12 NBA championships (eight as a player, two as an assistant coach, and two as a head coach).
-As a player, he is tied for third for most NBA championships in a career, and is one of three NBA players with an 8–0 record in NBA Finals series.
+As a player, he is tied for third for most NBA championships in a career, and is one of three NBA players with an unsurpassed 8–0 record in NBA Finals series.
 He is the only African-American coach other than Bill Russell to have won multiple NBA championships, and one of eight players to ever achieve the basketball Triple Crown.
 Jones was inducted into the Naismith Memorial Basketball Hall of Fame in 1989.

 Early life

 Jones was born in Taylor, Texas, as the oldest of six children.
 The initials "K.C." were his given name; he inherited the same name as his father, a factory worker and cook, who himself was named after the fabled railroad engineer Casey Jones.
 When Jones was aged nine, his parents divorced and he moved to San Francisco, California, with his mother and two siblings.
 He learned to play basketball on a patch of gravel.

 Jones attended Commerce High School in San Francisco where he played basketball and football.
 He considered himself to be a better football player than a basketball player in high school.